pianosnake/ireal-reader/README.md

     const playlist = iRealReader(data);
 }
 ```

+#### TypeScript

+The example below shows how to read the music from an HTML file using TypeScript.

+First, in your project, `npm install ireal-reader-1.0.3.tgz --save`.
+Also, for example, if you are using Angular2, you
+might need a `irealreader.d.ts` file containing the text `declare module 'ireal-reader';` in  your `app` folder.

+Then, load this library in your TypeScript class like so:

+    import * as iRealReader from 'ireal-reader';

+Then, call it:

+    const iRealJson = iRealReader(iRealHtml);

 ### Developing
 Feel free to fork or submit pull requests.
 Run tests with `npm test`